 One of the ATM's main concerns is still the Auditor-General's audit costs as this will have a significant impact on the ATM's operations if it is forced to continue to pay audit fees of more than 1%.
 Another ongoing concern is the state of its current, ageing infrastructure (electricity and water), some of its buildings, its grounds (the fynbos area), and the potential negative long-term consequences if much-needed, large-scale maintenance is not done urgently.
+The safety and security of the ATM's staff, visitors and buildings also remain of concern, as well as ensuring that certain services remain working while there are power and/or water outages.

-Management reviewed its long-service awards and evaluation procedures and determined that the impact on the budget in the long term will not be significant.
+Management reviewed its long-service awards and evaluation procedures, and determined that the impact on the budget in the long term will not be significant.